Activity 2: Solid State Spis – Cavity QED Digital Twin#

 Cavity-coupled quantum electrodynamic (QED) sensor#

-Hanfeng Wang, Matthew E. Trusheim, and Dirk Englund
+(Adapted from a lab initially developed by: Hanfeng Wang, Matthew E. Trusheim, and Dirk Englund)

-Upon optical excitation, nonradiative decay through a spin-state-dependent intersystem crossing produces spin-state-dependent fluorescence contrast and polarize NV spin to m_s = 0 ground state.
-A common way for NV spin readout relies on detecting this spin-state-dependent fluorescence.
-However, due to the low photon detection efficiency (C~0.015) for NV ensemble, the NV magnetic sensitivity is limited by the photon-shot-noise-limit.
+Upon optical excitation, nonradiative decay through a spin-state-dependent intersystem crossing produces spin-state-dependent fluorescence contrast and polarize NV spin to the \(m_s = 0\) ground state.
+A common method for NV spin readout relies on detecting this spin-state-dependent fluorescence.
+However, due to the low photon detection efficiency (\(C \approx 0.015\)) for the NV ensemble, the NV magnetic sensitivity is limited by the photon-shot-noise-limit.
+It is then desirable to find an alternative method for NV spin readout.

 Consider a case where we have a two-level system, such as a Nitrogen-Vacancy (NV) center, and an excitation, for example, a cavity mode.
 These two systems interact with each other when their frequencies are resonant.
-In the spectrum, we observe the phenomenon known as anti-crossing or avoided-crossing effect, which occurs when the energy levels of the two systems approach each other closely but do not actually cross.
+When their resonances cross, in the spectrum we will observe a phenomenon known as an anti-crossing, or avoided-crossing.
+This occurs when the energy levels of the two systems approach each other closely but do not actually cross.

 import numpy as np